contao/docs/docs/dev/internals/contao-manager-api.md

 ### Option 2: Persistent authentication through API tokens

 For long term authentication or without involving the browser, the Contao Manager supports authentication tokens.
-Tokens are always bound to a specific user acccount and work similar to any other OAuth authentication.
+Tokens are always bound to a specific user account and work similar to any other OAuth authentication.

 {{% notice info %}}